navin-net/StockManagerAdvance/README.md

 "# Mart24h"

+Stock Management System helps retail and wholesale teams keep inventory, supplier, and purchasing data consistent and actionable.
+The platform streamlines the full lifecycle of stock management—from cataloging brands and SKUs to reconciling supplier invoices and generating printable PDFs for every transaction.

 When you clone a Laravel project from GitHub and it doesn't include the `.env` and `vendor` directories, you can follow these steps to set it up:

 1. **Clone the Repository**: